rhregalado/rhregalado.github.io/_essays/essay9.md

   </cite>
 </blockquote>

 <p>This is Adrian Mitchell’s most famous love poem written for his second wife, actress Celia Hewitt.
-And he did well to say l love you this way!</p>
+And he did well to say <i>l love you</i> this way!</p>

 <p>I can’t quite remember the very first poem I ever learned, so I thought I’d share one that I love instead.
 What I like about it is that it’s sweet, charming, and wonderfully grounding.
 There’s also a lovely reading of it by one of my favorite actors, <strong>Helena Bonham Carter</strong>, which I would warmly recommend reading it alongside her.
 Here’s a <a href="https://www.youtube.com/watch?v=bcrm3JgOgD4" target="_blank">link</a> to the recording.</p>